AdarshMishraXYZ/ResolveX/README.md

 Most complaint systems are CRUD apps with a status dropdown.
 ResolveX is a workflow engine with real engineering decisions behind it:

-- The routing engine **scores and explains** its own decisions — not just keyword matching, but weighted scoring with a confidence percentage and a stated reason
+- The routing engine **scores and explains** its own decisions — weighted scoring with a confidence percentage and a stated reason, not just keyword matching
 - Status transitions are **validated at the database level** against a WorkflowTransition table — no frontend bypass possible
 - Concurrent status updates use **optimistic locking** — two staff members clicking simultaneously will have exactly one succeed and one receive a 409 Conflict, proven with a real concurrent curl race
 - Department scoping is enforced **at the query level**, not just the UI — an IT staff member cannot fetch a Maintenance complaint by guessing its UUID
 - Staff accounts start as **PENDING** and cannot log in until an admin approves them — prevents random signups from accessing the complaint queue
-- The SLA escalation job is **idempotent** — it can run every 15 minutes without ever double-escalating the same complaint
+- The SLA escalation job is **idempotent** — runs every 15 minutes without ever double-escalating the same complaint
 - A **Demo Mode** lets anyone switch between all four roles instantly without logging out — built for presentations and evaluations

 ---